solidusio/solidus/guides/taxation/custom-tax-calculator.md

 item price and adjusts for any promotions to determine tax.
 However, this tax calculator can be changed if you need to develop a more specialized tax calculator for your application.

-The `Spree::TaxRate` module includes the `Spree::Calculator` that calculates the correct tax amount for a given shipment or line item.
+Every `Spree::TaxRate` you create will be connected to a `Spree::Calculator` instance that calculates the correct tax amount for a given shipment or line item.
 In most cases, you should be able to use the `Spree::Calculator::DefaultTax` calculator.
 It is suitable for both sales tax and VAT scenarios.

 If you need to change the default tax calculation behavior, see the [default tax calculator specs][default-tax-calculator-spec] or [its